Skip to content

 2.Field feature

-In addition to default values, field also has many feature, most of which are derived from pydantic.Field, which field inherits.
+In addition to the default value, Field also has many functions, most of which are derived from pydantic.Field.

 2.1.default

-The sample code is as follows, both interfaces directly return the obtained value demo_value, where the demo interface has a default value, the default value is string 123, and the demo1 interface has no default value:
+The following is a simple sample code.
+Both route functions in the sample code directly return the obtained value demo_value.
+The demo has a default value of the string -- 123, while the demo1 has no default value:

 from starlette.applications import Starlette